An Evening with Beverly Luff Linn: Production

 In February 2017, it was announced Aubrey Plaza, Emile Hirsch, Jemaine Clement, Matt Berry and Craig Robinson had been cast for the film; that Jim Hosking would direct from a screenplay he wrote with David Wike.
-Sam Bisbee, Theodora Dunlap, Lucas Toh, Emily Leo and Andy Starke were its producers, and David Gordon Green, Hosking, Richard Garber and Lance Acord the executive producers under their Park Pictures, Rook Films, Wigwam Films, and Film4 Productions banners, respectively.
+Sam Bisbee, Theodora Dunlap, Lucas Toh, Emily Leo and Andy Starke were its producers, and David Gordon Green, Hosking, Richard Garber, Robert Farrior and Lance Acord the executive producers under their Park Pictures, Rook Films, Wigwam Films, and Film4 Productions banners, respectively.

 The film was shot on location in Eureka, Arcata and Fortuna, California, in early 2017.
 The Eureka Inn appeared as "The Moorhouse Hotel" in the film.

 Release

 The film premiered at the 2018 Sundance Film Festival.
 In May 2018, Universal Pictures acquired its North American distribution rights, and released it in the United States on October 19, 2018.
 It was released in the United Kingdom on October 23, 2018, by Picturehouse Entertainment.